patilav/Distributed-Computing/3-message-passing/ZANIN_Connor_Orleans.md

 The authors are vague about the load balancing performed by the Orleans runtime.
 They say that requests to a Grain are "randomly distributed to existing activiations."
 They say that if an Activation has a full queue, a new Activation will be created on the same node.
 They do not mention what happens in the case where all nodes containing Activations of a Grain are busy.
 Presumably, a new node is requested and an initial Activation is "spun up."

+A major problem they mention is Orleans' data store.
+In section 3.8, they discuss the considerations that Orleans needs to make when assigning Activations to Transactions.
+Namely, the two key considerations are Atomicity and Consistency.
+A solution I might offer to this problem of "Activation scheduling" is to run the Transaction->Activation assignment->Reconciliation cycle in batches.
+In this way, presicely one Activation can be assigned/created for each Transaction and the data structures needed to keep track of where state changes have been made can be simpler.
+If creating Transaction batches introduces too much overhead, an alternative could be to simply create a new activation for each transaction, and run the reconciliation in the background (in batches).

 ## Limitations and Extensions